The Society works as a team, offering a range of programs and services including:

 1. Education and information

-A diagnosis of cancer comes as a great shock, leading to anxiety and sometimes, a perceived fear of being stigmatised.
-Information is therefore, vital in helping cancer sufferers and their family members make informed decisions on treatment issues along with survival plans.
-Cancer education seminars and Farewell Wishes workshops are held on a regular basis to make life easier for cancer patients, their family members and carers.
+A diagnosis of some chronic illnesses such as cancer and Alzeimer’s Disease comes as a great shock, leading to anxiety and sometimes, a perceived fear of being stigmatised.
+Information is therefore, vital in helping sufferers and their family members make informed decisions on treatment issues along with survival plans.
+Community education seminars and Farewell Wishes workshops are held on a regular basis to make life easier for chronic illness sufferers, their family members and carers.
 A “Farewell Wishes Booklet” in English and Chinese can be obtained free of charge from the office.
 Please obtain further information from the RESOURCES on this website.

 Information displays are put up at cultural festivals and community expos.
-The Society also has its website and newsletters providing additional means for communication amongst group members and the wider community.
-It also has a small library with multi-media resources on cancer and wellbeing topics.
+The Society also has its website and newsletters providing additional means for communication among group members and the wider community.
+It also has a small library with multi-media resources.

 2. Group programs

-CCSV support group meetings and recreational activities such as festival celebrations, and outings provide opportunities for cancer sufferers to share cancer experiences in a friendly environment, and discuss matters openly that are considered taboo in the wider community.
-CCSV volunteers also ferry frail cancer sufferers who do not have their own transport to attend support group meetings and other functions.
+CCCIS support group meetings and recreational activities such as festival celebrations, and outings provide opportunities for sufferers to share experiences in a friendly environment, and discuss matters openly that are considered taboo in the wider community.
+CCCIS volunteers also ferry frail sufferers who do not have their own transport to attend support group meetings and other functions.

-Currently, 5 support groups meet in 3 different locations in Melbourne.
+Currently, 5 cancer support groups meet in 3 different locations in Melbourne.